Artificial Intelligence - A Transformational Journey

 Conversely, businesses must first understand what their problems are and how technology, especially AI, can help resolve it.
 Robotics may help a company free up money by cutting costs.
 Or a call center could leverage an AI-powered conversational system to offload repetitive, high-volume queries to a self-service channel.

-As technologists, its our job is to find and apply the right technology to solve problems presented by our clients.
+As technologists, it is our job to find and apply the right technology to solve problems presented by our clients.
 Experiment, learn and while you’re at it, have some fun.